apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

 ## Try KubeBlocks with Playground

-You can explore KubeBlocks, by [Describe a MySQL cluster](#describe-a-mysql-cluster), [Access a MySQL cluster](#access-a-mysql-cluster), [Observability](#observe-a-mysql-cluster), and [High availability](#high-availability-of-mysql).
+You can explore KubeBlocks, by [Describe a MySQL cluster](#describe-a-mysql-cluster), [Access a MySQL cluster](#access-a-mysql-cluster), [Observe a MySQL cluster](#observe-a-mysql-cluster), and [High availability](#high-availability-of-mysql).
 Refer to [Overview](./../introduction/introduction.md) to explore detailed KubeBlocks features and you can try all the features of KubeBlocks in a standard Kubernetes cluster.

 KubeBlocks supports the complete life cycle management of a database cluster.
 Go through the following instructions to try basic features of KubeBlocks.